XCSoar/XCSoar/doc/build.rst

   git submodule update --init --recursive

-For more information, please read to the :program:`git` documentation.
+For more information, please read the :program:`git` documentation.

 Requirements
 ------------